Umoja2020/Umojaempowerment/README.md

 <h1>Umoja</h1>
 <hr>

-<p>A Node.Js community based lending platform.
+<p>A Node.Js community based open source lending platform.
 Allowing users in a group to loan a particular amount of
 money.
 The users providing the amount can select the percentage of total amount they'll be contributing towards. </p.